 SECTION 3.30.
-Board Approval; Vote Required. (a) The Board of Directors of Audiovox (the "Audiovox Board"), by resolutions duly adopted by unanimous vote of those voting at a meeting duly called and held and not subsequently rescinded or modified in any way, has duly (i) determined that this Agreement and the transactions contemplated hereby are fair to and in the best interests of Audiovox and its stockholders, (ii) approved this Agreement and the transactions contemplated hereby and declared their advisability and (iii) recommended that the stockholders of Audiovox approve and adopt this Agreement and approve the transactions contemplated hereby and directed that this Agreement and the transactions contemplated hereby be submitted for consideration by Audiovox's stockholders at the Audiovox Stockholders' Meeting (as hereinafter defined).
+Board Approval; Vote Required. (a) The Board of Directors of Audiovox (the "Audiovox Board"), by resolutions duly adopted by unanimous vote of those voting at a meeting duly called and held and not subsequently rescinded or modified in any way, has duly (i) determined that this Agreement and the transactions contemplated hereby are fair to and in the best interests of Audiovox and its stockholders, (ii) approved this Agreement and the transactions contemplated hereby and declared their advisability and (iii) recommended that the stockholders of Audiovox approve and adopt this Agreement and approve the transactions contemplated hereby and directed that this Agreement and the transactions contemplated hereby and directed that this Agreement and the transactions contemplated hereby and directed that this Agreement and the transactions contemplated hereby and directed that this Agreement and the transactions contemplated hereby and directed that this Agreement and the transactions contemplated hereby and directed that this Agreement and the transactions contemplated hereby and directed that this Agreement and the transactions contemplated hereby be submitted for consideration by Audiovox's stockholders at the Audiovox Stockholders' Meeting (as hereinafter defined).